Click the image to see a single basket block at 100%.

 Why Elmer's?

-It's washable, acid free, non-toxic and been used for years by our kids.
-It's tacky enough to hold seam allowances in place but has enough moisture to allow for the re-working of some edges.
+It's tacky enough to hold seam allowances (SA) in place but has enough moisture to allow for the re-working of some edges.

 To top it off, it's cheaper than specialty glues and available at sewing, drug and grocery stores making it readily available and easy to find.

-Using your ironing board or a "Cut and Press" board?
 Iron a sheet of freezer paper to your ironing surface, paper side up, of course!

-Apply Glue to the Template
+Apply glue to the template

-Place the Rinsaway template right side up on your work surface.
-Liberally apply the Elmer's Glue Stick.
+As shown above, liberally apply the Elmer's Glue Stick.
 The purple color makes it easy to see where the glue is applied.
 Cover the whole template.

 Place the glued side of the template onto the wrong side of the chosen fabric.
 Fabric should be pre-washed and wrinkle free.
-Be careful not to wrinkle the template.
-Gently smooth it with your fingers.

 DO NOT SKIP THIS NEXT STEP!

-Trying to fold a seam allowance over applique templates damp with glue is like folding a seam allowance over a wet noodle.
+Trying to fold a seam allowance (SA) over applique templates damp with glue is like folding a seam allowance over a wet noodle.

 The final result is a nice flat, rigid applique shape whose edges are easy to turn.